wgbrown/PBILearningResources/README.md

 In addition, there is a detailed section on ongoing and advanced resources.

 Each section builds on the prior section.
+You can pick and choose the content that you want, and use the material as a starting point.

 Outline
   Power BI for the end user